Tuesday, October 22, 2019

 Something You Said (oil on canvas, 2019)

 One of the most difficult aspects of working in color is the phenomenon of Simultaneous Contrast, which results in the relative perception of every color in a painting to be affected by every other color in the same painting.
-In it's simplest terms, this means that a red placed next to a color that has green in it will appear more "red" than it actually is.
+In its simplest terms, this means that a red placed next to a color that has green in it will appear more "red" than it actually is.
 A neutral grey placed in proximity to a blue will take on an orange tint.
 This concept of relative contrast can be experienced in all aspects of life.
 Where I live in northern Maine, when the temperature finally gets above thirty degrees some time in March, it's common to see people outdoors in shorts and t-shirts because, after three or four months of single digit or sub-zero temperatures, thirty degrees feels quite balmy!
 I stopped eating refined sugars in 1994.
 Years later I took a bite out of a plain bagel that, although it probably had only trace amounts of sugar in it, tasted to me like cake.

 Simultaneous Contrast presents myriad problems for the visual artist because as the number of colors in an image increases, the manner in which each color affects every other one becomes exponentially complex.
-Frustration ensues as a color that appears bright warm red on the palette becomes a cool dark brown in the painting or, conversely, a color thaty appears warm brown on the palette suddenly appears as a dark cool purple in the painting and simultaneousy causes the cool green that was painted in the day before to be transformed into a warm, acidic lemon yellow.
+Frustration ensues as a color that appears bright warm red on the palette becomes a cool dark brown in the painting or, conversely, a color that appears warm brown on the palette suddenly appears as a dark cool purple in the painting and simultaneously causes the cool green that was painted in the day before to be transformed into a warm, acidic lemon yellow.
 A painter has to learn how to be always aware of how each color affects every other one and the relationship of each to the whole.
 With a great deal of practice and concentration this gets easier to do and one learns how to anticipate how colors will actually appear within the context of the painting.

 I have found that mixing up the color palette for each painting before I begin to actually paint has been incredibly helpful because I can see how the colors relate to one another before I even begin to put them on the canvas.
 I try to give each painting that I create its own unique palette of colors.
 I tend to think of the color scheme as a cast of characters in a story.
 Sometimes it's a cast of very diverse characters and all manner of drama and conflict will arise.
-With this one, I made a conscious decision to keep the colors fairly close to one another in terms of value (light and dark) and saturation (intenisty or purity of color), thereby reducing the overall contrast in the image and focusing instead on more subtle transitions and relationships.
+With this one, I made a conscious decision to keep the colors fairly close to one another in terms of value (light and dark) and saturation (intensity or purity of color), thereby reducing the overall contrast in the image and focusing instead on more subtle transitions and relationships.
 Sometimes it's best not to have any drama...

 Far Too Many Ghosts (oil on canvas,2019)

-On some level, every painting is an abstracton – a representation of something that it is not.
+On some level, every painting is an abstraction – a representation of something that it is not.
 It can depict a person or several people, an place, an object or group of objects.
 It can be a depiction of a narrative - either fictional, historical, personal, or fantasy.
-How accurately the image depicts its subject depends on the artist, thier intent, their level of skill, and the choices that they make.
+How accurately the image depicts its subject depends on the artist, their intent, their level of skill, and the choices that they make.

 But a painting can also just be a painting – colored pigments mixed with fat and pushed around on a flat surface.
 The painting can also be a visible record of the act of painting.
-Each mark a repesentation of a specific movement and choice made by the artist, some carefully calculated and others borne of intuition and spontaneity.
+Each mark is a representation of a specific movement and choice made by the artist, some carefully calculated and others borne of intuition and spontaneity.
 The narrative, if one takes the time to really look at the painting, tells the story of the artist bringing the image from the void into fruition.
 This is what really interests me.

 I work primarily in oil paint, soft pastel and charcoal.
 What I like about these media is their pliability.
 They can be put down onto the substrate and then manipulated, transformed, pushed around, or even removed if need be.
 I find this quality to be not only immensely appealing, but a necessary component to my artistic practice.
 I am not interested in hiding the act of painting in order to deceive the viewer into thinking that they are seeing something that isn't there.
 I want the act of painting and my engagement with the materials to be an integral part of the final image.
-Working with pliable materials such as oil paint, which will stay wet for several days, affords me ample opportunites to scrape and smudge, to mix and modify colors right on the canvas, and to sharpen or blur the transition from one shape into the next.
-I used to try to finish a painting whilst all of the paint was wet but over the past few years I have been experimenting with allowing parts of the painting to become tacky or dry and then working on top of them, acheiving effects and a visual density that would not be possible any other way.
+Working with pliable materials such as oil paint, which will stay wet for several days, affords me ample opportunities to scrape and smudge, to mix and modify colors right on the canvas, and to sharpen or blur the transition from one shape into the next.
+I used to try to finish a painting whilst all of the paint was wet but over the past few years I have been experimenting with allowing parts of the painting to become tacky or dry and then working on top of them, achieving effects and a visual density that would not be possible any other way.

 I have mentioned in previous posts how the act of painting for me often feels like being engaged in mortal combat.
 I like to think that the intensity and violence inherent in that struggle comes across in an image like this one.